 Climate research at EOS aims to fill a gap of much-needed information on climatic forces in Southeast Asia, allowing better forecasts of climate change consequences in the region.

 EOS conducts research that links policy and social science inquiry with its natural science research with education and outreach involvement in areas affected by natural hazards.

-Southeast Asia and surrounding areas have many large, active faults, as well as a number of major subduction zones that are responsible for some of the world’s most complex movements by tectonic plates.
-This region provides a natural laboratory to study Earth deformation processes with global relevance.
+Southeast Asia with its large, active faults, as well as a number of major subduction zones, provides a natural laboratory to study Earth deformation processes with global relevance.

 EOS Volcano Group conducts geologic, geochemical and geophysical studies to improve understanding of volcanic activity, particularly processes related to eruptions.

 Navigating along the Singapore Strait to unravel how the Singapore’s coastline changed in the past

 Fostering discussions during the 4th Japan-Singapore Volcano PhD Symposium